mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Multi-line comments use `/* ... */`.
 These primarily used for the comment at the top of a package and to temporarily comment out sections of code.
+These comments cannot be nested.

 Single-line comments use `// ...`.
 These are used for all other kinds of comments, even those above functions.

+A single-line comment should precede each exported declaration.
+These used by the `go doc` and `godoc` tools that generate documentation.

 ### Zero Values